Henauxg/bevy_quinnet/README.md

 - [x] Feature: Implementing a way to launch a local server from a client
 - [x] Feature: Client should be capable to connect to another server after disconnecting
 - [ ] Performance: Messages aggregation before sending
-- [ ] Clean: Rework the error handling
+- [ ] Clean: Rework the error handling in the async back-end
 - [x] Clean: Rework the configuration input for the client & server plugins
 - [ ] Documentation: Fully document the API
 - [x] Tests: Add tests